|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 There are some classics of the French kitchen which cannot be substituted or replaced by ready-made versions.
 One of these is the classic French chocolate pastry cream.
-If you have ever wondered why French Patisserie is so loved worldwide, then pastry cream is one of the reasons.
-The unctuous cream, whether flavored or not, is the (not so) secret ingredient.
+If you have ever wondered why French patisseries are so loved worldwide, then pastry cream is one of the reasons.
+The smooth cream, whether flavored or not, is the (not so) secret ingredient.

 Chocolate pastry cream can be used in profiteroles, or cream puffs, Napoleons, éclairs, tarts, and Génoise cake.
-In fact, check out most French cakes and pastries and it will often include the cream.
+In fact, most French cakes and pastries often include the cream.
 This one is especially good piped into tart shells and topped with raspberries.

-This recipe uses a semi-sweet chocolate, if you want a stronger, sharper chocolate flavor then use a dark chocolate.
+This recipe uses semi-sweet chocolate.
+If you want a stronger, sharper chocolate flavor then use dark chocolate.

-To melt the chocolate, place the chocolate broken into small pieces into a glass bowl.
-Place the bowl over a broken into small pieces into a glass bowl.
-Place the bowl over a saucepan of gently simmering water, do not let the steam get to the chocolate.
+To melt the chocolate, break the chocolate into small pieces and place into a glass bowl.
+Place the bowl over a saucepan of gently simmering water.
+Do not let the steam get to the chocolate.
 Stir from time to time with a wooden (not metal) spoon.